 The enterprise partnered with Capgemini to ensure a successful transition to new technology and ways of working.
 Together, the partners determined that the full ambition of Tet’s vision could not be properly realized in one single effort and so agreed to break the project into three waves, each focused on optimizing operations through lean processes and ways of working while introducing automation and merged systems.
 This common understanding provided the basis upon which the partners launched Wave One of the digital transformation journey, which focused on consumer electronics.

 Incremental design ensures effective testing and release

 This began with Tet and Capgemini participating in a series of strategic discussions to identify the specific business objectives they intended to address and the processes through which they would fulfill them.
-By the end of this, both organisations shared a common understanding that they would utilise this opening period to improve the customer experience and the ways of working that supported it.
+By the end of this, both organizations shared a common understanding that they would utilize this opening period to improve the customer experience and the ways of working that supported it.

 “The customers are looking for a seamless experience,” says Dmitrijs Nikitins, Tet CTO.
 “They want to have a wider range of services and different bundles in their hands.
 We saw that we need to be able to deliver those experiences in an automated way so that our own colleagues can focus on the more value-adding part of their jobs.”

 This meant providing a new approach to supporting customers who interacted with Tet through the organization’s e-shop, MyTet self-service platform, call centers, and within physical shop locations.
 Once the partners had agreed upon this strategic approach, they began incremental High-Level Design (iHLD) to create a framework for the design and implementation of a sustainable solution that would take both business and technical needs into consideration.
 In doing so, Tet and Capgemini created a plan that would guide the first wave of the journey and set the foundation for further innovation afterwards.